 To achieve our charitable objectives, initially (in 2014) we commenced the first ever prison-based Circles of Support and Accountability (CoSA) for high risk, elderly (55+) and intellectually disabled male prisoners at HMP Whatton.
 Circles of Support and Accountability are a proven social action initiative.
 Managed by a project coordinator, a Circle of Support and Accountability is a group of three to five volunteers from the community who meet regularly with an individual who has been serving a prison sentence for a sexual offence after release (known as the Core Member).
 The Circle of volunteers offer social, practical and emotional support to the ex-prisoner, in addition to monitoring and supervision.
 However, our project is unique in that we work with the prisoner for up to six months whilst they are still in prison in order to help see them through a particularly vulnerable stage of their rehabilitative journey - release into the community.
-Between 1st February 2017 and 31st January 2018, five further Prison Circles of Support and Accountability commenced (with five already in progress from the previous year).
+Between 1st February 2018 and 31st January 2019, six further Prison Circles of Support and Accountability commenced (with five already in progress from the previous year).

 Funding from the Big Lottery (through Circles UK) was received to deliver 24 Community Circles of Support and Accountability between January 2016 and January 2020.
 These Circles of Support and Accountability adhere to the typical model and start shortly after the Core Member has been released from prison.
-Between 1st February 2017 and 31st January 2018, five Community Circles of Support and Accountability commenced (with four already running).
+Between 1st February 2018 and 31st January 2019, six Community Circles of Support and Accountability commenced (with five already running).

-In summary, between 1st February 2017 and 31st January 2018, ten new Circles of Support and Accountability began across both projects, joining the nine Circles of Support and Accountability already started (and still running) on 1st February 2017.
-A total of 30 Circles of Support and Accountability have been successfully delivered since the beginning of the project - or are still running on 31st January 2018.
-In addition, two Community Circles started, but ended, prior to the three month cut off period that delineates a successful Circle start up.
+In summary, between 1st February 2018 and 31st January 2019, twelve new Circles of Support and Accountability began across both projects, joining the ten Circles of Support and Accountability already started (and still running) on 1st February 2018.
+A total of 43 Circles of Support and Accountability have been successfully delivered since the beginning of the project - or are still running on 31st January 2019.
+In addition, three Community Circles and one Prison Circle started, but ended, prior to the three month cut off period that delineates a successful Circle start up.
+No Core Members have sexually reoffended.